Our thoughts for how to save or splurge when considering your wedding invitations....

 You can add gorgeous finishing touches from coloured envelopes, to personalised wax seals, ribbons, special attachments, and have your envelopes addressed in elegant calligraphy.

 ADDRESSING YOUR INVITATIONS

 We also recommend to make it clear who is invited (and who isn’t) which can save any confusion, to address every invitation/envelope with the specific name/s of who is invited.
 If a guest isn’t in a serious relationship, it’s perfectly acceptable to invite them solo.
 If a guest rsvp’s with more people and numbers than invited, children or a plus-one, you’ll need to get in touch and explain why they cannot attend.

 WHEN TO SEND INVITES & RSVP DATE

 As a general guide, invitations are sent 6-8 weeks prior to your wedding date.
 However for guests who will be travelling to your location, or if you’re planning a destination wedding, it’s really beneficial to give as much notice as possible, in order to make travel plans.
 An alternative to sending your invitations early, can be sending a save the date.
 You may also choose to send information about accommodation and other wedding details.

 The RSVP date would usually be 3-4 weeks prior to your wedding date, as you’ll need time to finalise the seating plan and provide final numbers to your venue, caterer and suppliers.

-I hope this helps give you some ideas about ways you can save or splurge on your wedding invitations, and resources to help you look into what style and type you will organise.
-The invitations shown throughout this blog are all our designs, so if you have any questions or would like to chat with us about designing your invitations, helping create your Wedding Stationery, or assisting with your wedding, get in touch as I’d love to hear from you.
+I hope this helps give you some ideas about ways you can save or splurge on your wedding invitations, and resources to help you look into what you'll choose.
+The invitations shown throughout this blog are all our designs, so if you have any questions or would like to chat with us about designing and printing your invitations, and any Wedding Stationery, or get in touch as I’d love to hear from you.